PRL-PRG/codedj-parasite/README.md

 ### 0.2

 File contents are stored as well, interactive updater.
 Binary format only.
 Only git and github input sources.
+Pretty much complete code rewrite.

 ### 0.1